jschiarizzi/smartcontractdev/example1-setup.md

 ```
     echo 'test' > password.txt
 ```
   7. Create a new genesis file for blockchain initialization.
-This can be created a variety of ways but the latest geth include puppeth to automate this process with a wizard.
+This can be created a variety of ways but the latest geth include the `puppeth` command to automate this process with a wizard.
 Follow the steps contained below.
 ```
 Please specify a network name to administer (no spaces, please)
 > deveth